ray-project/kuberay/docs/best-practice/worker-head-reconnection.md

 ## Best Practice

-GCS HA feature [#20498](https://github.com/ray-project/ray/issues/20498) is planned in Ray Core Roadmap.
+GCS FT feature [#20498](https://github.com/ray-project/ray/issues/20498) is planned in Ray Core Roadmap.
 When this feature is released, expect a stable head and GCS such that worker-head connection lost issue will not appear anymore.

 Before that, to solve the workers-head connection lost, there are two options: